lexibank/robinsonap/README.md

-# Internal Classification of the Alor-Pantar Language Family
+# CLDF dataset derived from Robinson and Holton's "Internal Classification of the Alor-Pantar Language Family" from 2012

 Cite the source dataset as